-The Company is an ICVC and is treated as an Authorised Investment Fund for tax purposes.
-Income of the Company is deemed to be distributed for tax purposes, even when it is accumulated.
+The Company is an OEIC and is treated as an Authorised Investment Fund for tax purposes.
+Income is deemed to be distributed for tax purposes, even when it is accumulated.
 References to distributions include deemed distributions of accumulated income.

-The Company will make dividend distributions except where over 60% of the Company's property has been invested throughout the distribution period in interest paying and related investments, in which case it will make interest distributions.
-A fund that makes interest distributions is referred to as a Bond Fund and a fund that makes dividend distributions is referred to as an Equity Fund.
+The Company will make dividend distributions except where over 60% of the Company's property has been invested at all times throughout the distribution period in interest paying and related investments, in which case it will make interest distributions.
+A fund that makes interest distributions is referred to as a "Bond Fund" and a fund that makes dividend distributions is referred to as an "Equity Fund".